Plasma model and Drude model permittivities in Lifshitz formula: The averaged anti-commutator-commutator relation for Hamiltonian systems

 Now we invert definition \eqref{e15}

 and substitute the spectral density $J_{\{AA^\dag\}}(\omega)$ from \eqref{e17h} into \eqref{e20} with $t_i=t_j=\tau$.
 As a result we get

+At the last step in this equation we have taken into account that $\I G_{AA^\dag}^{\,r}(\omega)$ is an odd function (see Eq.\ \eqref{e17a}).
+In the first line of \eqref{e21} averaging is carried out over the system at equilibrium.
+Hence the result does not depend on time $\tau $ and the correlator here can be denoted simply by $\la A^2 \ra$.

-Equation \eqref{e21} expresses the symmetrized equilibrium correlator of the operators $A(\tau)$ and $A^\dag (\tau)$ in terms of the Fourier transform of the retarded Green function for these operators.
-This formula is a mathematical formulation of the theorem proved by Callen and Welton \cite{CW}.
+Equation \eqref{e21} expresses the symmetrized equilibrium correlator of the operators $A(\tau)$ and $A^\dag (\tau)$, Eq.\ \eqref{e4}, in terms of the Fourier transform of the retarded Green function, i.e., through the retarded commutator of these operators.
+This formula is anticommutator-commutator relation mentioned before Eq.\ \eqref{e4} as a preliminary task in deriving FDT.
 It is important to note that this equation is exact and it is applicable only to the systems that admit the Hamiltonian description.
-In the course of derivation of this equation the system has been considered which is at the thermodynamical equilibrium.
-Thus no dissipative processes have been mentioned in this reasoning.
+In the course of derivation of this relation the system has been considered which is at the thermodynamical equilibrium.

-All this is in conformity with the results of a consistent application of FDT when the correlation function and the Green function are obtained by making use of the solutions to the pertinent equations generated by the initial Hamiltonian $H$~\cite{ZubUFN-1,Zub-book}.
-These equations are infinite sequences of coupled equations containing the correlators and the Green functions of arbitrary high order.
-The lack of regular procedure for decoupling theses equations or cut-off them does not, in particular, allow one to evaluate the accuracy of the obtained results \cite{ZubUFN-2}.
-In this approach nobody has succeeded in convicting demonstration of a consistent description of dissipation effects starting from the Hermitian Hamiltonians (see the Table at the end of Ref.\ \cite{ZubUFN-1}).

-Nevertheless practically at once after appearance of the Callen-Welton paper the attempts have begun with the aim to answer the question: whether the FDT takes into account the dissipation and if yes then in what way.
-Here are a few typical papers on this subject \cite{Ginz}.
-The Callen and Welton point of view is discussed briefly in Appendix~A. As far as we know a complete clearness in this problem is absent till now.
+Theoretically the exact AC-relation \eqref{e21} may be used in both directions, namely, for finding the correlator of equilibrium fluctuations through retarded Green function as well as for obtaining this function via the respective correlator.
+Here it is assumed certainly that the Hamiltonian of the system under study is known.
+However the exact calculation of the left hand side and the right hand side in AC-relation \eqref{e21} are the tasks of the same complexity level.
+Therefore the employment of this relation in such calculations does not give advantage.
+These difficulties are overcome in the physical FDT.

-In order to turn to the practical use of FDT we shall need the connection of the retarded Green function with the generalized susceptibility.
+In order to proceed to derivation of the physical FDT we need the connection of the retarded Green function with the generalized susceptibility.
+In its turn this requires calculation of the linear response of the system under consideration to external action.